Why does CoLA have a foreign language requirement?

 - Finish the course, achieving a 'C' or better and

 - Purchase optional credits for courses below that level at $50 /credit hour (1010, 1020, 2010 – at 3 credit hours each)

-- You need to fill out the Credit by Examination Registration Form, available from the Administrative Specialist in 325 Millett.
+- You need to fill out the Credit by Examination Registration Form, available from the Administrative Office in 325 Millett.

-- If you score 600 or above on the WEBCAPE Placement test, you are eligible to take the Proficiency Exam ($25 fee) to receive up to 6 hours of graded credits for $50/credit hour.
-Courses awarded are chosen from the following:
+If you learned a foreign language from relatives or parents, but have had little formal study of grammar or writing, or if you scored 600 or above on the WEBCAPE Placement test, you are eligible to take the Proficiency Exam ($25 fee) to receive up to 6 hours of graded credits for $50/credit hour.

-- Students who claim their native language as English but would like to take a proficiency exam in a language Wright State offers other than French, German, or Spanish, which includes Arabic, Chinese, Italian, Japanese, Portuguese and Russian, may do so by arrangement with the department.
+Students who claim their native language as English but would like to take a proficiency exam in Arabic, Chinese, Italian, Japanese, Portuguese and Russian, may do so by arrangement with the department.
 Students can take one of these exams to exempt themselves from the CoLA foreign language requirement, but again, cannot buy back any credit unless they take an upper-level course and receive a "C" or better in that course.

 - Arabic: Mr. Joshua Mabra